Craig Whelihan: 1998–2000

-Whelihan again was second-string quarterback in 1998, this time behind second-overall draft pick Ryan Leaf.
+Whelihan again was the second-string quarterback in 1998, this time behind second-overall draft pick Ryan Leaf.
 After a Leaf pick-six put San Diego behind by 19, Whelihan replaced Leaf in the Week 4 (September 27) game against the New York Giants.
-In his first drive of the game, Whelihan made a 41-yard touchdown pass to Charlie Jones; the ensuring extra point cut New York's lead to 28-16.
-San Diego lost the game 34-16, and Whelihan finished with 6 of 15 completed passes for 97 yards and a touchdown as well as 13 rushing yards in 3 carries.
+In his first drive of the game, Whelihan made a 41-yard touchdown pass to Charlie Jones; the ensuing extra point cut New York's lead to 28–16.
+San Diego lost the game 34–16, and Whelihan finished with 6 of 15 completed passes for 97 yards and a touchdown as well as 13 rushing yards in 3 carries.
 In contrast, Leaf threw 4 interceptions in the game in 15-for-34 passing for 193 yards.

-In Week 6 (October 11), a 7-6 loss to the Oakland Raiders, Whelihan again replaced Leaf late in the game.
+In Week 6 (October 11), a 7–6 loss to the Oakland Raiders, Whelihan again replaced Leaf late in the game.
 Leaf had thrown three interceptions, and Whelihan threw an interception in his first drive.
-Trailing 7-6 and on 4th-and-6 on Oakland's 38 with 42 seconds left, Whelihan completed a screen pass to Natrone Means, but Means fell six inches short of the first down.
+Trailing 7–6 and on 4th-and-6 on Oakland's 38 with 42 seconds left, Whelihan completed a screen pass to Natrone Means, but Means fell six inches short of the first down.
 After Leaf completed only 4 of 15 passes with an interception in Week 10 (November 8), Whelihan replaced Leaf and had a better performance: 13 of 23 completed passes for 113 yards and a touchdown.
-San Diego lost 27-10 to defending champion and this season's eventual champion Denver Broncos.
-Effective Week 11 (November 15), Whelihan was starter on a permanent basis.
+San Diego lost 27–10 to defending champion and this season's eventual champion Denver Broncos.
+Effective Week 11 (November 15), Whelihan was starter permanently.

-San Diego finished 1998 with a 5-11 record, just one game better than in 1997; Whelihan had a 2-5 record as starter.
-Both of Whelihan's wins were by one point: 14-13 over Baltimore Ravens in Week 11 and 38-37 over Kansas City Chiefs in Week 12 (November 22).
+San Diego finished 1998 with a 5–11 record, just one game better than in 1997; Whelihan had a 2–5 record as the starter.
+Both of Whelihan's wins were by one point: 14–13 over Baltimore Ravens in Week 11 and 38–37 over Kansas City Chiefs in Week 12 (November 22).
 In Week 11, Whelihan completed 15 of 42 passes for 172 yards and a touchdown, and Whelihan improved in the next game with 19-for-37 passing for 279 yards, 2 touchdowns, and an interception.

 A five-game losing streak followed those two wins.
 In the season finale on December 28 against the Arizona Cardinals, Arizona safety Kwamie Lassiter intercepted Whelihan four times; one of Lassiter's interceptions bounced off Chargers receiver Ryan Thelwell.
 With 16 seconds left on 4th-and-20, Thelwell caught a 30-yard touchdown pass from Whelihan, and the extra point tied the game at 13.
 However, Chris Jacke kicked the winning field goal as time expired, and Arizona's win qualified the team for the playoffs for the first time in nearly 15 years.

 The Chargers cut Whelihan after the 1999 preseason.
 On January 6, 2000, Whelihan signed with the Oakland Raiders.
 After training camp, the Raiders cut Whelihan.